BroncoCTF 2024 - Writeups

 Flag: bronco{b1rd's_Ey3_View}

-I could not solve this challenge before the CTF ended, however the authors gave me the method to solving it so I attempting it myself after.
+we are given Minecraft files to investigate.
+Unfortunately I could not solve this before the CTF ended, but I still attempted it with the help from the author.
 Since it was Minecraft forensics, I assume we had to analyze the chunk position in NBTExplorer to uncover hidden values.
-However, the authors mentioned that another specific tool can be used to get the flag directly.
+However, the author mentioned that another specific tool can be used to get the flag directly.

-As shown in the Discord chat, it seems that using uNmINeD allows the player to see a top down view of a minecraft world, where the flag can be easily seen.
+By using uNmINeD to get a top down view of any Minecraft world, the flag can be obtained.

 Wiki Wiki Wiki [OSINT]